The following article is an excerpt from "A Book of Bible Study"

 Further, when we consider the context of 2 Peter 3:3-15, within which 2 Peter 3:9 is found, we see that Peter referred to the span of time between when Jesus ascended into Heaven, and His second coming (2 Peter 3:3-4, 10).
 So when he wrote in verse 9 that the Lord is patient toward “you”, and “not wishing for any to perish but for all to come to repentance”, Peter was teaching that God is patient with His elect, and not willing that anyone among them should perish, but that all of them will come to repentance (see also verse 15).
 This was the reason that he gave to believers as to why Christ’s second coming had not yet occurred.
 When all of God’s elect are in His time brought to faith, then Christ’s second coming will occur.

 Jesus taught in John 6:37-39 that there are a certain number of people whom the Father has given to Him.
 These are God’s elect, and He is not willing that any of these will be lost.
 Paul taught that there are a certain number of Jews who will be numbered with spiritual Israel, or those who will be brought to faith in Christ (Romans 9:6-8, 11:1-5).
-These have or will receive God’s mercy, in that they are chosen by grace (Romans 11:5), whereas the others are hardened and unable to come to Christ, being blinded by God Himself (Romans 11:7-8).
-Paul also spoke of a certain number of Gentiles who will be brought to faith in Christ (Romans 11:25-26).
+These have or will receive God’s mercy, in that they are chosen by grace (Romans 11:5), whereas all the others are hardened and unable to come to Christ, being blinded by God Himself (Romans 11:7-8, also consider John 12:39-40).
+And Paul taught that a certain number of Gentiles will also be brought to faith in Christ (Romans 11:25-26).

 If Jesus had hastened His second coming and returned the day after He ascended into Heaven, the Apostle Paul would not yet have been brought to faith, as he was sometime later on the Damascus Road, in God’s time.
 Likewise, many of us who have been brought to faith in Christ over the succeeding centuries would never have been born into the world and brought to faith, also in God’s time.
 The message of 2 Peter 3:3-15 is that Christ’s second coming will occur as all things do, in God’s time and according to His plan and purpose for His creation.